-It’s barely possible to negotiate one’s way through an ordinary night’s TV without having smut unexpectedly come your way (fnrr, fnrr) – not via the clearly billed ‘sex’ programmes, but smuggled into almost everything else that would like to call itself entertainment.
+It’s barely possible to negotiate one’s way through an ordinary night’s TV without having sex unexpectedly come your way (fnrr, fnrr) – not via the clearly billed ‘sex’ programmes, but smuggled into almost everything else that would like to call itself entertainment.
 We are a nation being constantly invited to be aroused.

 Your granny wouldn’t know where to look, nor your eleven year-old child who has committed the cardinal sin of not going to bed by 9pm.

 Of course, their eyes have already been corrupted by the casual killing that comprises an average television advert for the latest video game.

 Or the passionate embrace that comprises an average TV ad for perfume.

 Mike Wilson is a director of allmediascotland.com